intel/llvm/SYCL/README.md

    or taken prebuilt from [releases](https://github.com/intel/llvm/releases).
  - LIT tools (llvm-lit, llvm-size).
 They are not available at prebuilts above, but can be built in compiler project (e.g. with "ninja check").
- - Target runtime(s) to execute tests on devices other than host.
+ - Target runtime(s) to execute tests on devices.
 See [installation instructions](https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md#install-low-level-runtime)

 # Build and run tests